udoprog/scribe/README.md

 Only support immutable types.

-Never decode a field as `null` or
-[default primitive values][default-values].
-Look at [Optional Support](#optional-support) if you want optional values and fields.
-Various representations of `null` are treated equally to the value being absent as much as possible.

 Make use of Java 8 features to make things more concise.
 Scribe requires that you run an up-to-date Java version.